-Yoyo is a French publisher, a gallery owner, and a curator.
-She is the granddaughter of the gallery owner and patron Aimé Maeght, who created the Marguerite and Aimé Maeght Foundation, in Saint-Paul-de-Vence.
+Four women have been awarded during the 2019 Féminin Pluriel Congress in Geneva.
+Yoyo Maeght received the Award from Alexandra Origet du Cluzeau, President of Féminin Pluriel.
+A French publisher, a gallery owner, and a curator, Yoyo is the granddaughter of the gallery owner and patron Aimé Maeght, who created the Marguerite and Aimé Maeght Foundation, in Saint-Paul-de-Vence.
 Yoyo is a curator and exposition commissioner of modern art and contemporary art, as well as an author of several works on Art.

-we are so proud to give her this FP Award for her amazing organization talents, her ability to federate talents around her and her incredible engagement to promote the values of Féminin Pluriel.
-Congratulations Béril, and congratulations FP Geneva!
+This award is for her amazing organization talents, her ability to federate talents and her incredible engagement to promote the values of Féminin Pluriel.